bxlab/qbb2020/assignments/day1-homework/README.md

 ## Homework Submission

-For each question, submit a Jupyter notebook file that contains your Python code and your output.
+Submit a Jupyter notebook file (or multiple files!) that contains your Python code and your output.
 Suggested name: `day1-evening-#.ipynb`.

 ## Basic Exercises